Setting up an Nginx Reverse Proxy

 Using Nginx as a Reverse Proxy

-To configure Nginx as a reverse proxy to an HTTP server, open the domain’s server block configuration file and specify a location and a proxied server inside of it:
+To configure Nginx as a reverse proxy to an HTTP server, open the domain’s server block configuration file and declare a location that forwards to the upstream:

 server {